 Angela Alaimo O’Donnell is a writer, poet, and professor at Fordham University in New York City where she teaches English, Creative Writing, and American Catholic Studies.
 She also serves as Associate Director of the Curran Center for American Catholic Studies.
 O’Donnell is a graduate of Penn State University and holds a Master’s and Ph.D. in English Language & Literature from the University of North Carolina at Chapel Hill.

-1. Andalusian Hours: Poems from the Porch of Flannery O’Connor (Paraclete Press 2020, forthcoming) is a collection of 101 poems that channel the voice of fiction writer Flannery O’Connor.
+2. Andalusian Hours: Poems from the Porch of Flannery O’Connor (Paraclete Press 2020) is a collection of 101 poems that channel the voice of fiction writer Flannery O’Connor.

 O’Donnell’s poems have appeared in many journals, including Alabama Literary Review, America, Christian Century, Comstock Poetry Review, Concho River Review, First Things, Hawaii Pacific Review, Mezzo Cammin, New Texas, Pedestal Magazine.com, Post Road, Potomac Review, Relief, RUNES: A Review of Poetry, String Poetry, The Nepotist.org, Valparaiso Poetry Review, Verse Wisconsin, Vineyards, Windhover, and Xavier Review.
-She has been nominated for Pushcart and Best of the Web prizes, and was a finalist for the Foley Poetry Award, the Elixir First Book Award, and the Mulberry Poets & Writers Award.
+She won the New York Encounter Prize, has been nominated for Pushcart and Best of the Web prizes, and was a finalist for the Foley Poetry Award, the Elixir First Book Award, and the Mulberry Poets & Writers Award.

 O’Donnell is the author of 4 books of prose.

-1. Radical Ambivalence: Race in Flannery O’Connor (Fordham University Press 2020, forthcoming) is a study of race in the writings of Flannery O’Connor.
+1. Radical Ambivalence: Race in Flannery O’Connor (Fordham University Press 2020) is a study of race in the writings of Flannery O’Connor.

 2. The Province of Joy (Paraclete Press 2012) is a book of hours based on the theological imagination of Flannery O’Connor.
 The book illuminates the relationship between O’Connor’s Catholic faith and her devotion to her craft as a fiction writer